-At the 73rd Scientific Assembly and Annual Meeting of the Radiological Society of North America (RSNA), we showed the first ever 3D reconstruction of the complete brain of a living human being from magnetic resonance imaging (MRI) as poster and video.
-Here are two short sequences from the video.
+At the 73rd Scientific Assembly and Annual Meeting of the Radiological Society of North America (RSNA) in Chicago, we presented the first ever 3D reconstruction of the complete brain of a living person as a poster and a video.

-- Michael Bomans, Martin Riemer, Ulf Tiede, Karl Heinz Höhne: 3D-Segmentation von Kernspin-Tomogrammen.
-In E. Paulus (Hrsg.): Mustererkennung 1987, Proc.
+- Michael Bomans, Martin Riemer, Ulf Tiede, Karl Heinz Höhne: 3-D Segmentation von Kernspin-Tomogrammen.
+In Erwin Paulus (ed.): Mustererkennung 1987, Proc.
 9. DAGM-Symposium, Informatik-Fachberichte 149, Springer-Verlag, Berlin, 1987, 231-235.

-Back to Main Gallery
+Back to VOXEL-MAN Gallery